Chicago White Sox, New York Yankees To Play Game At ‘Field Of Dreams’ Farm In Iowa

 The Chicago White Sox and New York Yankees will play a game at the “Field of Dreams” farm in Iowa in 2020, The Associated Press reports.

 In a famous line from the movie, a character asks, “Is this Heaven?”
 To which another responds, “No, it’s Iowa!”

 Fittingly, the movie was filmed in Iowa: specifically, at the neighboring farms of the Lansing and Ameskamp families outside of Dyersville, Iowa.
-After a few years, the ownership of the fields was consolidated, as USA Today reported in 2011, and today the two sites are one, owned by a corporation that operates the site as a tourist attraction.
+After a few years, the ownership of the fields was consolidated, as USA Today reported in 2011, and today the two sites are one and owned by a corporation that operates the site as a tourist attraction.
 It also hosts community events from time to time.

 It will be the first Major League Baseball game ever played in Iowa.